waqarhashmi-dev/waqarhashmi-dev/README.md

 # 👋 Hi, I'm Waqar Hashmi

-🎯 A results-driven Full-Stack .NET Developer with 8+ years of experience building fast, secure, and scalable web and desktop applications using the Microsoft tech stack.
+🎯 I'm Full-Stack .NET Developer with 8+ years of experience building fast, secure, and scalable web and desktop applications using the Microsoft tech stack.

 ---